DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-We do not want to *replace* the default toolbar content.
-Rather we should *append* our content to it.
+We should *append* our content to default toolbar.
 To do this, add the [TemplatePlaceholder](../../../core/docs/reference/template-placeholder.md) component without parameters to the template:

 ```jsx
 ...